 “Non-verbal communication — an open, accepting smile, a gentle, reassuring touch, not grimacing when they say something inappropriate — is very important at this stage,” says Wallace.
 “It doesn’t just improve communication.
 Since it may be the only ‘communication’ they understand, it reassures a loved one, affirms who they are and makes them feel loved.”

-or participating in activities (drawing, knitting, paging through a photo album) are also powerful communication resources.
+Listening to music or participating in activities (drawing, knitting, paging through a photo album) are also powerful communication resources.
 “These kinds of activities,” says Wallace, “can help calm and reassure them because they are attached to memories of good times.”

 Enable Positive Experiences